ammarShahab/nextjs-basic-concept-ph/README.md

 ii.
 Served instantly from CDN
 iii.
 Does not fetch new data unless rebuild

+Limitation:
+i. frequently changed dynamic data cannot be handled properly

+Flow: request => hits CDN(Content Delivery Network) => pre-render the html => send to browser

 ⭐ 3.
-ISR – Incremental Static Regeneration
+ISR – Incremental Static Regeneration also known as Hybrid Rendering (Combination of SSG and SSR)

 Static page that updates automatically after an interval.
 You get performance of SSG but with auto refresh.